wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/collaborative-slam.rst

       sudo apt-get install ros-humble-cslam-tutorial-region-remap

-   Note: In this tutorial installation, there is a substantial |ros| bag file, which is approximately 2.6 GB in size.
+   Note: In this tutorial installation, there is a substantial ROS 2 bag file, which is approximately 2.6 GB in size.

 #.
 Run the collaborative visual SLAM algorithm tracker frame-level pose fusion using Kalman Filter: